 - 1. NY Chokepoint routes.
-Chokepoint routings to EWR, JFK and PHL may be implemented at the request of ZOB or ZAU to introduce structure into the enroute environment and ease the implantation of MIT restrictions. - 2.
+Chokepoint routings to EWR, JFK and PHL may be implemented at the request of ZOB or ZAU to introduce structure into the enroute environment and ease the implementation of MIT restrictions. - 2.
 Route ZBW arrivals north through ZMP and CZY.
-The standard route can be found in the ORD swap book.
+The validated reroute can be found in the RMT.
 Coordinate with ZAU, ZMP, YYZ and ZBW.
-If the Canadians can accept this route, the only other concern would be the military area located near ART.
+If CZY can accept this route, the only other concern would be the military area located near ART.
 ZBW can many times cap this area at FL290 to run the swaps.
 Also, aircraft destined BUF,SYR, and ROC can be run north on a slightly different route.
-You can use the route in the ORD swap book. - 3.
+This swap frees airspace in ZOB to accommodate additional or more complex traffic. - 3.
 Route ZDC and PHL arrivals thru ZID.
 Coordinate with ZAU, ZID and ZDC to reroute these aircraft via IIU J526 BKW (these routes can also be found in the CDR database or ORD swap book).
 ZID may request that you move the J42 traffic from ZFW, ZHU and ZME through ZTL in order to accommodate this swap. - 4.
-If necessary, route the EWR arrivals north thru YYZ and ZBW or south thru ZID and ZDC.
-Once this flow has been rerouted, many times ZOB can handle the JFK/LGA arrivals with MIT and deviations, due to the decreased volume and complexity.
+If necessary, route EWR, JFK or LGA arrivals north through CZY and ZBW or south thru ZID and ZDC.
+Once this flow has been rerouted, ZOB can handle the remaining arrivals with MIT and deviations, due to the decreased volume and complexity.